 I met up with my mate Brian recently in Bergamo in the north of Italy.
 We planned this trip two months before when Brian decided to purchase my 2012 Honda VFR, he had been without a bike for several years and finally decided that he wanted one for trips with mates.
-Of course he can always borrow a demo bike from the shop but I guess that you cannot take them abroad AND bikes keep us young, in my humble opinion.
+Of course he can always borrow a demo bike from the shop but I guess that he cannot take them abroad AND having and looking after your own bike is another world, in my humble opinion.

-We agreed on the date and Brian bought an air ticket from UK East Midlands to Bergamo, a lovely city in the north of Italy about 40km to the northeast of Milan.
-I drove up with the VFR in my Vito van and I arrived first, his flight was one hour late and he took a taxi to our stunning Best Western Hotel in the city centre.
+We agreed on the date and Brian booked an air ticket from UK East Midlands to Bergamo, a lovely city in the north of Italy about 40km to the northeast of Milan.
+I drove up with the VFR in the back of my Vito van and I arrived first, his flight was one hour late and then he took a taxi to our stunning Best Western Hotel in the city centre.
 We spent that evening and some of the next day walking around Bergamo and people watching before Brian left for France and then I left heading south.
 GREAT trip indeed.

 PS.
-Brian just fitted two new Bridgestone tyres to the Honda and he says that she now corners even better!!!
+Brian just fitted two new Bridgestone tyres to the Honda and he says that she now corners MUCH better!!!